 While the distinction is remarkable, it is not Samuel’s sole recognition.
 As a high-achieving student athlete, he also made the Summit League Academic Honor Roll in 2019.

-Keeping his grades above a 3.20 average (and a 4.0 last semester), the benchmark for the honor roll, is a no small feat for this athlete, double major and chair of UND’s Student-Athlete Advisory Committee.
+Keeping his grades above a 3.20 average (and a 4.0 last semester), the benchmark for the honor roll, is no small feat for this athlete, double-major and chair of UND’s Student-Athlete Advisory Committee.
 The latter role is one Samuel embraces for its community involvement on and off campus.

 With all that, Samuel keeps his head cool and his approach steady.
 He is just starting out.